 But times have changed.
 Russia is now behind an Iron Curtain, which even Russian stout is not able to penetrate.
 There’s a new potential market in America, however, which the brewers hope to open up….

-After commencement of WW I, in seems Courage Imperial Russian Stout, as the brewery’s premier stout was finally named, did not reappear in North America until the 1970s, unless in fact some arrived in 1950, as the Buffalo news story may suggest.
+After the start of WW I, it seems Courage Imperial Russian Stout, as the Russian Stout came to be called by 1970, did not reappear on our shores until the mid-1970s, unless that is some arrived during the Korean War period as the Buffalo news item suggests.

-American beer writer Michael Weiner gives the beer high praise in his 1977 The Taster’s Guide to Beer, stating: “smooth, rich, velvety.
+American beer writer Michael Weiner gave the beer high praise in his 1977 The Taster’s Guide to Beer: “smooth, rich, velvety.
 Sweet, yet carries the bitter tang of hops”.

 Weiner wrote the book without knowledge, surely, of Michael Jackson’s landmark The World Guide to Beer, published in the same year.
 The book shows no internal evidence of influence from the Englishman, Jackson.